The ALABAMA BLACK McGRUDERS: The Life and Ancestry of Charles McGruder Sr.

 Charles Magruder was born a slave in North (or South) Carolina in 1822.
 According to some accounts, Charles would eventually sire over a hundred children, including fifty-two sons.
 Many of these children had large families of their own who had large families of their own.
 Hundreds, if not thousands, of his descendants, sometimes referred to as the “Black McGruders of Alabama,” would go on to populate Alabama and its adjacent territories during the late nineteenth and twentieth centuries.
 This account, using DNA, oral history and the written record, attempts to reconstruct the origins of this family and preserve the events of Charles’ life.

 J.R.
-Rothstein is a great-great-great grandson of Charles McGruder and Rachel Hill via their son William.
-J.R. is real estate Counsel at The Redstone Group, a real estate consulting and investing company.
+Rothstein is real estate Counsel at The Redstone Group, a real estate consulting and investing company.
 Previously he was an Associate at Liddle & Robinson working primarily in employment and civil rights law.
 Prior to that, he served as a federal law clerk in the Eastern District of New York for the Honorable I. Leo Glasser.
 In 2010, Mr. Rothstein received his Juris Doctor, and Master of Laws in International and Comparative Law from Cornell Law School, where he was Editor of the Journal of Law and Public Policy and an Albert Heit Scholarship recipient.
 Mr. Rothstein received his Bachelor of Arts in Middle-Eastern Studies and African-American studies from the University of Michigan, Ann Arbor.
 He has lived, worked, studied, or traveled in some three dozen countries.
 He is passionate about oral history and genealogy.

 Finally, special thanks go to Juan McGruder, Wilmar McGruder, Betty Shaw, Anita McGrew, and many other family members, whom I interviewed and who offered their DNA to make this research possible.